kirin-3/unicornia-wiki/docs/minecraft/features-plugins.md

 ## Custom Items and Custom Enchantments

-We have many custom items and enchantments on the server, for more information about these click [here].
+We have many custom items and enchantments on the server, for more information about these click [here](/minecraft/custom-enchants-and-items).

-  [here]: /minecraft/custom-enchants-and-items.md

 ## Angel Chest